Frequently Asked Questions about this course

 Your overall grade is generally a composite.
 The exact percentages vary from year to year depending but in general:

-In other words, you could still do well in the course even with low examination scores if your weekly work shows that you are mastering the material at a steady pace.
+The grading scheme provides the possibility that you could still do well in the course even with low examination scores if your weekly work shows that you are mastering the material at a steady pace.
 Failing to complete homework or take the quizzes seriously, however, will also knock your grade down a significant amount.

 Because some government agencies, accrediting institutions, and scholarship committees require more standardized grades, I also issue a numerical score for your work, which is normalized so that it fits the grading scale used by most high schools in evaluating passing, above average, and exceptional work at the freshman, sophomore, junior, and senior levels.
 Your transcript will include instructions on translating a numerical grade to a letter grade.
 Many Scholars Online students have been accepted to nationally-recognized, competative colleges and universities, and have received scholarships based on these evaluations.